 - Now, your letter should start.
 You know how your letter should begin!
 Here is an example: ‘’Dear Mr. Smith,’’ Then you should enter ‘’enter’’ to pass the line.

-Formal Template for Social Media Manager
+Formal Letter for Social Media Manager

-What Should Be Written in the Letter?
+What Should Be Written in a Professional Letter?